-If you would like to be on a conference call to study the Lesson with Kathy Merrill?
+Would you like to be on a conference call to study the Lesson with Kathy Merrill?
+The conference calls are sponsored by Peace Haven Association in St. Louis.
 The times are Tuesday mornings at 7:00 am; Tuesday nights at 7:00 pm; Wednesdays at 11:30; Thursdays at 11:30, and Thursdays at 1:30, all central standard time.

 If you would like to be on a conference call, contact Sue Merrill (no relation to me) at email@example.com or 281-808-3731.
 She will send you an email with the procedures and the call-in numbers.